Dheero82/cooking-one/site/content/products.md

 main:
   heading: Great food with no compromises
   description: >
-    We hold our cooking to the highest standards from the sourcing of our ingredients to the dedication of our teaching.
-That’s why we’re meticulous and transparent about each step of the coffee’s journey.
-We personlly visit each farm, butcher, fish supplier  to make sure of the quality of our ingredients, locally sourced ingredients are the base of good food.
+    We hold our cooking to the highest standards, from the sourcing of our ingredients to the dedication of our teaching.
+That’s why we’re meticulous and transparent about each step of the Gastronomic journey.
+We personally visit each farm, butcher, fish supplier  to make sure of the quality of our ingredients, locally sourced ingredients are the base of good food.
   image1:
     alt: A close-up of a paper filter filled with ground coffee